Rigidity of Koebe Polyhedra and Inversive Distance Circle Packings: Abstract

 \section{Abstract}

-We prove the global rigidity of proper triangulated convex hyperbolic circle polyhedra on the sphere $\mathbb{S}^2$.
-These circle polyhedra correspond to proper triangulated convex hyperbolic polyhedra in the Beltrami--Klein model $\mathbb{B}^{3}$ of hyperbolic space with hyperideal vertices whose faces meet $\mathbb{B}^{3}$.
-Although the vertices of these polyhedra lie outside $\mathbb{B}^{3} \cup \mathbb{S}^{2}$ and the faces meet $\mathbb{B}^{3}$, the edges may miss $\mathbb{B}^{3}$ entirely, meet $\mathbb{B}^{3}$, or, more importantly, lie tangent to $\mathbb{B}^{3}$ at ideal points on the boundary $\partial \mathbb{B}^{3} = \mathbb{S}^{2}$.
-The latter case is new and generalizes the global rigidity results of both \cite{BaoBonahon:2002} and \cite{BBP18}.
-This result also generalizes the uniqueness part of the celebrated Koebe--Andre'ev--Thurston theorem to the case where adjacent circles need not touch~\cite{pK36,Andreev:1970a,Andreev:1970b,Thurston:1980,B19}.
+Hyperbolic inversive distance circle packings on the $2$-sphere correspond to Koebe polyhedra in the Beltrami--Klein model $\mathbb{B}^{3}$ of hyperbolic $3$-space.
+Koebe polyhedra are triangulated convex hyperbolic polyhedra with hyperideal vertices whose faces meet $\mathbb{B}^{3}$.
+We prove the global rigidity of these circle packings or, equivalently, of these Koebe polyhedra under mild assumptions on the links of their vertices.
+Previous rigidity results apply only when all edges of the Koebe polyhedron are tangent or, alternatively, when no edge is tangent to the ideal boundary of hyperbolic space.
+We remove these restrictions.
+This generalizes the global rigidity results of both Bao--Bonahon \cite{BaoBonahon:2002} and Bowers--Bowers--Pratt \cite{BBP18}, as well as the uniqueness part of the celebrated Koebe--Andre'ev--Thurston Theorem to the case where adjacent circles need not touch~\cite{pK36,Andreev:1970a,Andreev:1970b,Thurston:1980,B19}.